The Key Capabilities of Homo Habilis

 The designation of "habilis" meaning "handy" or "skillful" underscores the importance of this species' ability to manipulate their environment through tool use.
 This proficiency in creating and utilizing tools showcased Homo habilis' adaptability and intelligence, setting the stage for the advancements that would follow in later human species.

-← Elephant babies and their eating habits How to keep ribosomes healthy and functioning smoothly →
+← The myth of the cyclops and mammoths How to keep ribosomes healthy and functioning smoothly →